Account, Contra Account, and Chart of Accounts Explained

 end of a reporting period, account balances are published in reports such

 and balance sheet.

 The term account is used broadly in business in at least two related but different ways:

 - An account represents a formal agreement between two parties, usually a seller and a customer, with certain rights, privileges, and obligations for each party.

-- An account is one of the elementary building blocks of an accounting system--a place for recording changes in value (additions and subtractions) related to a single asset, liability, or owner’s equity item, including revenues and expenses.
+- An account is one of the elementary building blocks of an accounting system--a place for recording changes in value (additions and subtractions) related to a single specific asset, liability, owner’s equity, revenue or expense.

 The discussion below is concerned primarily with defining, explaining, and illustrating account as an accounting concept (the second meaning above), along with related terms such as double entry bookkeeping, contra account, valuation allowance account, and chart of accounts.

 • Account explained as the fundamental building block of an accounting system